ChrisLindland/racecar-website/docs/week1/01_monday/lab.md

 ![The racecar in a cubicle](https://raw.githubusercontent.com/mit-racecar/racecar_simulator/master/media/racecar_simulator_rviz_2.png)

+## What is wall following?

+Wall following is a fairly simple mode of autonomous navigation where your car will drive alongside a wall.
+There are multiple ways to do this.
+The simplest way would be to keep the car a certain distance from an obstacle to the side of the car.
+Another strategy is to use the LIDAR data to first find what is most likely to be a wall, then use it to predict the path of the wall.
+Below you will find some tips on how to implement some methods.

 ## Steps to Success
 How you implement the wall follower is entirely up to you.
 However implementing the following may get you started in the right direction:

-* __Set up ROS structure__: Set up your wall follower node so that it subscribes to laser messages and publishes steering commands.
-Make sure you can at least make the racecar move fowards at a constant speed and turning angle before working on your controller.
+* Make sure you can at least make the racecar move fowards at a constant speed and turning angle before working on your controller.
 * __Slice up the scan__: Consider slicing the ```ranges``` data into more useful pieces.
 A majority of the data won’t be useful to you if you only care about a wall to one side.
 When you can, try to use [```numpy```](https://docs.scipy.org/doc/numpy-dev/user/quickstart.html) operations rather than for loops in your code.
 [Multidimensional slicing](https://docs.scipy.org/doc/numpy-1.13.0/reference/arrays.indexing.html) and [broadcasting](https://docs.scipy.org/doc/numpy-1.13.0/user/basics.broadcasting.html) can make your code cleaner and much more efficient.
 You can turn any array into a ```numpy``` array with [```np.array```](https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.array.html), or you can integrate it directly with ros like in [this tutorial](http://wiki.ros.org/rospy_tutorials/Tutorials/numpy).
 * __Find the wall__: There are many ways to detect a wall in a laser scan.
 In a perfect world you might be able to detect it using a single sample of the LIDAR data.
 However with noisy data and uneven surfaces this might not be enough.
 A [least squares regression](https://en.wikipedia.org/wiki/Simple_linear_regression) is an easy way to account for more noise.
 The [RANSAC](https://en.wikipedia.org/wiki/Random_sample_consensus) algorithm can “upgrade” an existing model (like least squares) to be more robust to outliers. _Note: Attempt RANSAC only if you've already built a functional wall follower.
 It might be overkill_
-* __Use a PD or PID__: A robust wall follower algorithm that can handle wavy wall contours and corners should probably use some sort of [PD or PID control](https://en.wikipedia.org/wiki/PID_controller#Discrete_implementation).
-Simple P (proportional) control is often not enough to create a responsive and stable system.
-Think about the geometry of the wall following problem and how you could use it to get a better approximation of the D (derivative) term than if you used finite differences.
+* Start off just looking for a wall on one side of the car; once this side works, implement it for the other side as well.
+You can map the left and right walls to different button (ex.
+'A' activates the left wall follower, and 'B' activates the right wall follower).
+All the joystick buttons correspond to an integer in its ROS message; check the joystick callback function for hints on how to map buttons.
+* Convert LIDAR points to cartesian points to calculate their resulting line.
+Make a separate function to do this.

+__Challenge__: Make the car autonomously decide which wall it should follow.
+You might base this off of factors like the distance or the accuracy of the predicted wall.
+If you also complete this, try to find a way to make your wall following code more consistent or accurate.
+A method to test accuracy is to compare the LIDAR measurement to the wall with your estimated measurements (how do you find the distance between your car (a point) and a line?)

 ## Starter Code